Skip to main content

 • R184 Cystic fibrosis diagnostic test: Cystic fibrosis presenting in adulthood is a rare cause of hypokalaemia.
 This indication should be used if the R198 test result is negative, only if other features of the condition are present.

-• R240 Diagnostic testing for known mutation(s): This indication can be used for patients who are clinically affected, if a member of the family already has a known pathogenic or likely pathogenic gene variant(s).
+• R240 Diagnostic testing for known variant(s): This indication can be used for patients who are clinically affected, if a member of the family already has a known pathogenic or likely pathogenic gene variant(s).
 In this situation, the laboratory will only test for the known familial variant(s).

-• R242 Predictive testing for known familial mutation(s): This is for a predictive (also known as presymptomatic) test and should be used for anyone who is clinically unaffected but has a relative with a pathogenic or likely pathogenic variant(s).
+• R242 Predictive testing for known familial variant(s): This is for a predictive (also known as presymptomatic) test and should be used for anyone who is clinically unaffected but has a relative with a pathogenic or likely pathogenic variant(s).
 It must be requested by clinical genetics.

 • Note that different forms are required for any test involving WGS.